-The Town implemented GASB Statement No. 87, Leases, effective for the Town's current fiscal year.
-The requirements of this statement are effective for periods beginning after June 15, 2021.
+The Town implemented GASB Statement No. 99, Omnibus 2022, effective for the Town's current fiscal year.
+The requirements of this statement are effective for periods beginning after June 15, 2022.
+The implementation of this new standard had no impact on the Town's net position.